Tina Huang

-Tina Huang, born on October 28, 1981, is an American stage and television actress of Taiwanese descent known for her recurring roles in Rizzoli & Isles and for her semi-regular role as Melinda Trask on the NBC soap Days of Our Lives.
+Tina Huang (born October 28, 1981) is an American stage and television actress of Taiwanese descent known for her recurring roles in Rizzoli & Isles and for her semi-regular role as Melinda Trask on the NBC soap Days of Our Lives.

 Life and career

 Early life

 Huang's parents immigrated to New York City where her two older brothers were born.
 Then the family moved to Dallas, Texas, where she was born and lived with her mother, brothers and grandfather.
 Her father went back to New York because he couldn't find work in Dallas at the time.
 When she turned five, the family moved back to New York.
 For her, it was a cultural shock moving from the countryside to NYC, and she "felt like I was really intellectually challenged.
 How lucky was I that I got to go to the Guggenheim or the Metropolitan Museum of Art whenever I wanted?"
-Huang was raised in Chinatown and in the Lower East Side in New York City.
+Huang was raised in Chinatown and on the Lower East Side in New York City.

 Being a first generation Taiwanese-American, she is fluent in Mandarin Chinese, and used her language skills to host an episode of the YouTube travel show Resident in Shanghai, although she hesitated to return to her "motherland" after being born and raised in America: "It dawned on me that in Shanghai, I was a foreigner.
 Maybe that's part of the fear I had coming to Shanghai, to realize I wasn't Chinese".